Lackawanna Steel Company: History

-In 1851, the town of Slocum's Hollow changed its name to Scranton in honor of the owners of the iron works.
-The Scrantons had won approval from the townspeople some years before to rename Slocum's Hollow as the town of Harrison (in honor of President William Henry Harrison).
+In 1851, Slocum's Hollow changed its name to Scranton in honor of the owners of the iron works.
+The Scrantons had won approval from the townspeople some years before to rename Slocum's Hollow as the town of Harrison, in honor of U.S. President William Henry Harrison.
 The town was renamed Scrantonia in 1850, and the name shortened in 1851 to Scranton.
-The swiftly growing iron mill led to similar growth in the town of Scranton, whose population soared from a few hundred in 1850 to 9,000 in 1860 to 35,000 in 1870.
+The swiftly growing iron mill led to similar growth in Scranton, whose population soared from a few hundred in 1850 to 9,000 in 1860 to 35,000 in 1870.